Dawnborn/KAL2020/README.md

 # KAL2020
+by Dominik, Leis, Junpeng

-Here to store our solution of KAL lab 2020 at KIT
+Here is our solution of KAL lab 2020 at KIT.
 ## Task 1: Follow the Road
 Technical Solution: Stanley Controller & Optimization Final Implementation: